cataclym/KaikiBot/README.md

 ...

-Huge thanks to https://github.com/Arvfitii Arvfitii for helping me implement major functionality <3
+Huge thanks to https://github.com/Arvfitii Arvfitii for helping me implement major functionality <3 <3 Thanks to rjt on Discord for the help to better the regex! <3